-The TOE has passed all except seven tests defined in the developer's test plan.
-The developer provided a justification for each of the tests which failed.
-The evaluator analyzed the impact on the TOE and comes to the conclusion that all of these tests will not have any impact on the security and functionality of the TOE, so that all TSF has been successfully tested.
+The TOE has passed all tests except such tests which were waived by the developer.
+For these tests the developer provided a sufficient justification why the tests were waived.
+The evaluator analyzed the impact on the TOE and comes to the conclusion that all of these tests will not have any impact on the security and functionality of the TOE, so that all TSF has been successfully tested against developer documentation regarding FSP, TDS and ARC.